 - 1. All GBS students are required to pass a qualifying exam prior to being considered for admission to candidacy. - 2.
 Students must successfully complete all first year course requirements of their chosen theme before scheduling the qualifying exam. - 3.
 After selecting a lab, a thesis committee should be formed to administer the qualifying exam and guide the student in selecting an appropriate program of advanced courses, seminars, and independent study.
 This program will be designed to meet the student's specific needs and satisfy GBS Program and Graduate School requirements. - 4.
 The qualifying exam will entail both a written research proposal and an oral defense of this proposal. - 5.
 Ph.D. students should form their thesis committee during the second year of study in the GBS program; MSTP students should form their committee during the third year of study in the GBS program.
 Ph.D. students should schedule their qualifying exam as early as possible in their 3rd year (and no later than the end of the 3rd year), while MSTP students should schedule their qualifying exam as early as possible in their 4th year (and no later than the end of the 4th year). - 6.
-Determining Graduate Committee Composition: - a.
-The student and advisor should jointly agree on the graduate committee membership. - b.
-The advisor should submit those recommendations for committee membership to their GBS Theme Director for approval. - c.
+Determining Graduate Committee Composition:

+a.
+The student and advisor should jointly agree on the graduate committee membership.b.
+The advisor should submit those recommendations for committee membership to their GBS Theme Director for approval.

+c.
 The Theme Director will then submit those recommendations to the Graduate School Dean for final approval.
-The Graduate School Dean, who is an ex officio member of all graduate student committees, is ultimately responsible for all graduate committee appointments. - 7.
-The Qualifying Exam/Thesis Committee will include five faculty members (including the mentor).
+The Graduate School Dean, who is an ex officio member of all graduate student committees, is ultimately responsible for all graduate committee appointments.

+- 7. The Qualifying Exam/Thesis Committee will include five faculty members (including the mentor).
 At least one or two committee members should have significant research interests outside the student's primary area of research.
 All committee members should bring some relevant insight and expertise to guide the student. - 8.
 The student is required to meet with his/her thesis committee at least once per year during years 2-4 in the GBS program and every 6 months after that. - 9.
 The progress of the student must be reviewed and documented on at least an annual basis, in accordance with Graduate School policy (see below). - 10.
-Each theme has the option of adding additional requirements for the qualifying exam/thesis committee as needed.
+Each theme has the option of adding additional requirements for the qualifying exam/thesis committee as needed. - 11.
+For the class entering in 2014 and beyond, students must also have successfully completed Responsible Conduct of Research training by taking GRD 717-Principles of Scientific Integrity, or its approved equivalent, in order to be eligible for Admission to Candidacy, per Graduate School policy, 8.2014.